 You will come across a lot as you progress in your playing.

-You can practice this on any fret to try to familiarize yourself with the method.
-Pick a fret marker, or a fret, it doesn’t matter which.
-Press down multiple strings, again, it doesn’t matter which.
+You can practice this on any fret to try to familiarize yourself with the barre method.
+Pick a fret, it doesn’t matter which.
+Lay the index finger all the way across the fret completely, apply pressure with the thumb behind the fretboard and strum.

 This may sound daunting, but breathe.
 Once you’ve got the hang of the technique, you will never look back.

-For the Bm chord, your index finger is going to barre across the A, D, G, B and High E string.
-The Low E doesn’t come into play here.
+For the Bm chord, your index finger is going to barre across the A, D, G, B and High E string on the second fret.
+The Low E string doesn’t come into play here.

 The rest of your fingers will be doing something else.
 You can worry about them after you’ve got your head around a barre.